thyun4synctechno/kurento-tutorial-node/kurento-rtp-relay/README.md

 [![][KurentoImage]][Kurento]

-Copyright © 2013-2016 [Kurento].
+Copyright © 2013-2017 [Kurento].
 Licensed under [LGPL v2.1 License].

 kurento-rtp-relay
 ===================

-A simple Rtp Video Relay example for kurento media server.
+A simple RTP Video Relay example for Kurento Media Server.
-This example is based on kurento-hello-world example, and connects and WebRtcEndpoint to a RtpEndpoint, which acts like a bridge to any destination capable of processing Rtp video.
+This example is based on kurento-hello-world example, and connects and WebRtcEndpoint to a RtpEndpoint, which acts like a bridge to any destination capable of processing RTP video.

-This was tested in a scenario where kurento media server and kurent-rtp-relay app both run in the same machine (a simple linux container).
-Also, the destination machine (the one which the Rtp video flow is sent to) was in the same network.
+This was tested in a scenario where kurento media server and kurent-rtp-relay app both run in the same machine.
+Also, the destination machine (the one which the RTP video flow is sent to) was in the same network.